tramitit/tramitit.github.io/content/english/_index.md

 ---
 # Banner
 banner:
-  title: "Simplify your government form"
+  title: "Say no to bureaucracy"
-  content: "Tramitit gathers the info you need to fill in forms and book citas with the Spanish government and provide you with contact info for professional help"
+  content: "Tramitit gathers the info you need to get through the governmental procedures faster.
+Start by searching for the form you want or navigate our sections at the top."
   #image: "/images/banner.png"
   searchbutton:
     enable: true